breezyaloo123/evidence/pages/index.md

 ## Actions

-- Invest in Marketing and promotions for this category to further increase revenue.
+- Invest in Marketing and promotions for **Food and Beverages** to further increase revenue.

 ## Follow me